 Members of the Board of Directors are expected to make a determined effort to attend all meetings of the Board and applicable committee meetings.
-The Board of Directors met five times in 2004.
-During 2004, Directors attended an average of 98% of all meetings of the Board of Directors held and of all meetings held by all Committees of the Board on which they served, if any.
+The Board of Directors met five times in 2005.
+During 2005, Directors attended an average of 98% of all meetings of the Board of Directors held and of all meetings held by all Committees of the Board on which they served, if any.
 Directors are also strongly encouraged to attend the annual meeting of shareholders, although there is no formal requirement to attend.
-In 2004, nine Directors attended the annual meeting of shareholders.
+In 2005, seven Directors attended the annual meeting of shareholders.

-During 2004, the Board of Directors met in executive session on five occasions without the presence of management.
+During 2005, the Board of Directors met in executive session on five occasions without the presence of management.
 In addition, at every regular meeting, each standing committee has the opportunity to meet in executive session, if desired.

-Shareholder Communications with Board
+Shareholder Communications with the Board

-In 2004, the Board of Directors implemented a process by which shareholders may communicate with the Board of Directors.
 Any shareholder desiring to communicate with the Board of Directors may do so in writing by sending a letter addressed to The Board of Directors, c/o Corporate Secretary, 6 Liberty Lane West, Hampton, NH 03842, or via email to the following address: whitney@unitil.com.
-The Corporate Secretary has been instructed by the Board to promptly forward communications so received to all the members of the Board of Directors.
+The Corporate Secretary has been instructed by the Board to promptly forward communications so received to each member of the Board of Directors.